dcbaker/cython/docs/src/userguide/extension_types.rst

 See :ref:`dynamic_attributes`.

-There are two ways that attributes of an extension type can be accessed: by Python attribute lookup, or by direct access to the C struct from Cython code.
+There are two ways that attributes of an extension type can be accessed: by Python attribute lookup, or by direct access to the C struct from Cython0 code.
-Python code is only able to access attributes of an extension type by the first method, but Cython code can use either method.
+Python code is only able to access attributes of an extension type by the first method, but Cython0 code can use either method.

 By default, extension type attributes are only accessible by direct access, not Python access, which means that they are not accessible from Python code.